TorZidan/android-1.0/StepsToBuild.md

 ...
 ```

-The ".img" files above contain full "hard drive" (actually flash-memory drive) partitions populated with all necessary files for running Android, including the Linux kernel, the Android "framework", the "default Android apps (Phone, Browser, Maps, Contacts, Gmail,etc) and more.
-They can be "flashed" onto an "HTC Dream" phone using the `fastboot` command (it transmitts them to the phone over a USB cable),
+The ".img" files above contain full "hard drive" (actually flash-memory drive) partitions populated with all necessary files for running Android, including the Linux kernel, the Android framework, the default Android apps (Phone, Browser, Maps, Contacts, Gmail,etc) and more.
+They can be "flashed" onto an "HTC Dream" phone using the `fastboot` command (it transmits them to the phone over a USB cable),
-or by preparing an "update.zip" file, placing it on an SD card, inserting it in the phone, and "flashing" the file from the phone's "recovery" screen.
+or by preparing an "update.zip" file, placing it on a micro SD card, inserting it in the phone, and "flashing" the file from the phone's "recovery" screen.
 Note: this would work only on phones that have the "Engineering SPL" installed; this SPL (Second Program Loader) can be found on the "Android Dev Phone 1" (aka ADP1),
 which is a developer-friendly version of the HTC Dream phone, or on a "rooted" HTC Dream phone.